WGUNDERWOOD/tex-fmt/README.md

 - Handling of the common LaTeX file types `.tex`, `.bib`, `.cls`, and `.sty`
 - Very good run-time performance
-- Basic configuration options
+- No configuration necessary
-- Sensible defaults

 It does *not* currently aim to provide the following:

 - Semantic parsing of LaTeX code
 - Linting or correction of syntax errors
+- Customization via configuration files
-- Compliance with any existing formatting guidelines
+- Compliance with existing formatting guidelines
 - Editor integration
 - Spell checking

 ## Performance

-Running `perf.sh` gives the following results for formatting all of the test cases in the `tests/` directory.
+Run `perf.sh` to format all test cases in the `tests/` directory.

 | **Files** | **Lines** | **Size** | **tex-fmt** | **latexindent** | **latexindent -m** |
 | --- | --- | --- | --- | --- | --- |